eoMiGueL/Fairy-Tail/README.md

 > Status: developing ⚠️

-### its a website to learn about an anime called Fairy Tail and about our characters
+### its a website to learn about an anime called Fairy Tail and about your characters

 ## Some features is: